Last Updated: 26th November 2022

 I am not sure exactly how old this custom is but I believe this must be at least several hundred years old.
 I often wondered what western tourists think when they see that Chinese men carry colourful handbags as Western women do!
 Top brands like Gucci and Prada should target these Chinese men and expand their business market in China, and who knows maybe they have already targeted them!

-Yes, most of the Chinese men follow this tradition and it has a practical purpose than its fashion value.
+Yes, most Chinese men follow this tradition and it has a more practical purpose than its fashion value.

 Model Answer 2: